Is getting airline status really worth the effort? What practical benefits does British Airways Executive Club give you?

 Where possible, if you’re a Gold member travelling in Economy, British Airways will try to leave the seat empty next to you.
 We are yet to see this benefit in action!

 As Gold members, you also get to select seats for your whole party travelling on the same flight.
 We have reserved seats for friends on other bookings so that we can all sit together.
-They conditions are they need to authorise British Airways to make any changes, be on the same travel class, and on the same flight.
+The conditions are that they need to authorise British Airways to make any changes, be on the same travel class, and on the same flight.

 You also get exclusive access to Seats 1A and 1K when travelling in First, great if you’re flying the B747 as you’re at the nose of the aircraft.